 The most common task when managing a replication process is to ensure that replication is taking place and that there have been no errors between the replica and the source.

-execute on each replica, provides information about the
+each replica, provides information about the configuration and

-configuration and status of the connection between the replica
+status of the connection between the replica server and the

-available to use instead.
-The Performance Schema has replication
+to use instead.
+The Performance Schema has replication tables

-tables that provide this information in a more accessible form.
+that provide this information in a more accessible form.
+See

 The replication heartbeat information shown in the Performance